simplic/documentation/support/Misc/Forms/forms.md

 When the user clicks "Speichern und schließen" in the main window, the form is saved.

 ## Create a List
-When the user creates a new Field then the user must set the "Datentyp" to List.
+When the user creates a new field, he must set the "Datentyp" to List.

 ![AddListTreeView](~/images/Forms/addListTreeView.png)

-With a right click on a "List Field" the user can create a Child Field, when the user clicks "Neues Feld".
+To create a child field the user clicks on "Neues Feld" inside the context menu, which is opened by right clicking on a "List Field".
-If the user will update a Field, then clicks "Feld bearbeiten".
+To change a child field the user clicks on "Feld bearbeiten" inside the context menu.

 ![AddListTreeViewChild](~/images/Forms/addListTreeViewChild.png)

-When a Field is unnecessary then the user clicks "Null-Werte zulassen", so the Field can be empty.
+When a Field is not required the user enables "Null-Werte zulassen", so the field can be empty.

 ![AddListTreeViewChildNullable](~/images/Forms/addListTreeViewChildNullable.png)